Putcho1994/UFox/docs/discadelta-algorithm.md

 > **Total**: `129.032258` + `246.774194` + `296.774194` + `127.419355` = `800.000001`

-As you can see, the current configuration has `.000001` overflow.
+The current configuration with previous method produces `.000001` overflow.
 Below is a strategy to solve this Scenario by cascading remain distance reduction.

 > **shareDeltaₙ** = `remainingDistance` / `accumulateRatio` * `segmentRatioₙ`